 A. Basically, campers and counselors go on with their regular activities.
 In case of a thunder storm, all campers wait out the storm in a nearby building.

 Q. Is transportation to camp available for campers?

 A. Travel instructions will be mailed to each family in mid-April.
-Greenbrier has buses to and from Washington, D.C. and to and from Richmond, Virginia.
+Greenbrier may provide buses to and from Washington, D.C. and to and from Richmond, Virginia (to be determined at a later date).
 The cost of bus transportation is between $75.00 and $85.00 each way depending on the departure point.
 We can pick up campers from Dulles International Airport and Greenbrier Valley Airport in Lewisburg, WV only (no other airports).
 There is a $135.00 fee for the Dulles pick-up and bus to camp, and there is a $100.00 fee for the bus returning to Dulles from camp.
 Remember, campers who are traveling to camp through Dulles International Airport should arrive the day before the opening day of the session they are attending.